peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  CBORObject.Null).

 ### set

     public void set(int index, CBORObject value)

 Sets the value of a CBOR object by integer index in this array or by integer key in this map.

 **Parameters:**

 * <code>index</code> - Index starting at 0 of the element, or the integer key to this map.
-(If this is a map, the given index can be any 32-bit signed integer, even a negative one.).
+(If this is a map, the specified index can be any 32-bit signed integer, even a negative one.).

 **Throws:**